Botswana First Division South: Format

 There are 12 teams in the First Division South.
 Matches are played in a double round robin format, meaning every team plays every other team twice in a season both home and away.
 Three points are awarded for a win, one for a draw and none for a loss.
 At the end of the season the team with most points is crowned champions and gains automatic promotion to the Botswana Premier League whereas the runners up go into the First Division promotional playoffs with the runners up of the First Division North.
 The team with the lowest points is relegated to the Division One league of their respective regional FA but the number of teams relegated depends on the number of southern teams relegated from the premier league.
 If only one southern team is relegated from the premier league then three teams are relegated from the First Division South to make space for both the relegated team and the two promoted from Division One via the Botswana Division One playoffs.

 Where there is a tie of points goal difference is used to separate teams and determine log standings.
 First Division South games are generally played on weekend afternoons.
 Since there are next to no stadiums set aside for lower league use, First Division matches are played on dusty school grounds and other community spaces, resulting in the First Division being nicknamed 'ko leroleng' or 'at the dust'.

 FA Challenge Cup

 The top eight teams in the First Division South automatically qualify to play in the FA Challenge Cup.
 Although no First Division South team has ever won the competition, they see it as an opportunity to market their players and attract attention through shocking 'giant-killing' victories over premier league teams.
 First Division South teams like Mokgosi Young Fighters and Jwaneng Comets (now Jwaneng Galaxy) have also previously played in the FA Cup final.

-Clubs

-List of teams in the 2017-18 FDS: